Azure/iotedge/doc/packaging.md

 ### Downgrading

 The old configuration from `iotedge` is not removed from its location by any of the above actions; therefore, downgrading from the new package to the old one involves uninstalling the `aziot-edge` and `aziot-identity-service` packages, then reinstalling the `iotedge` package.
+Deployed modules that use the workload API to encrypt/decrypt secrets will need to be re-deployed.

 ```sh
 sudo apt remove aziot-edge aziot-identity-service